kixlab/cs492-fall-2016/classes/07 - Quality Control 1.md

 07 - Quality Control Part 1

 # Admin (5 mins)
+- No team yet?
 - Moving 10/4 class as well...
 - Double header on 10/5 evening, slightly shorter
-- No team yet?
-- Third reading changed

-# Quality Control
+# Quality Control Overview (10-15 mins)
 - What are the ways?
 - More direct, avoiding negatives vs indirect, encouraging positives

-# Red Balloon Challenge

-# Game Theory

-# Input/Output Agreement

-# Panos' blogpost

 1) it was a competitive environment, where the default rationale for the crowd is to be malicious,